Kamirus/Generating-3D-Hilbert-curve/README.md

 	Run run.py to see example
 Also arguments for this script are explained there

-GhostScript can convert ps file into pdf with that comand:
+GhostScript can convert ps file into pdf with that comand
 	$ps2pdf ps_file.ps pdf_file.pdf